-Some experts warn that tensions between Washington and Beijing over technology could lead to a “digital iron curtain,” which would result in governments having to decide between doing business with the United States or China.
+Some experts warn that tensions between Washington and Beijing over technology could lead to a “digital iron curtain,” which would compel foreign governments to decide between doing business with the United States or China.

 What is Huawei?

-It is the world’s largest seller of telecommunications equipment, such as new 5G network infrastructure, and the second-largest smartphone maker.
+It is the world’s largest seller of smartphones and telecommunications equipment, including 5G network infrastructure.
 Based in Shenzhen, China, Huawei sells its products domestically and internationally.
 In the United States, it sells few phones but helps provide connectivity in some rural areas.

 Ren Zhengfei, the company’s billionaire CEO, founded Huawei in 1987.
 With more than 180,000 employees, according to its website, Huawei claims to be a private company fully owned by its employees, though its precise ownership structure is unknown.